Greek yields hit 2014 highs on emerging market vulnerability

 The sell-off hit junk-rated Greek and Portuguese bonds more

-At a sale of 10-year bonds last year, only 14 percent were
+At a sale of 10-year bonds last year, only 14 percent of the

 At Spain's 10-year bond sale last week, 39 percent went to